HEAD COACH LARRY SHYATT

-A proven winner at the highest level of college basketball, Larry Shyatt begins his fifth season as head coach of the Wyoming Cowboys in 2014-15.
-He has guided UW to postseason berths in each of his first four seasons at the helm, after a NIT appearance in 1998 and CBI appearances in 2012 through 2014 and the NCAA tournament in 2015.
+A proven winner at the highest level of college basketball, Larry Shyatt begins his sixth season as head coach of the Wyoming Cowboys in 2015-16.
+He has guided UW to postseason berths in each of his first five seasons at the helm, after a NIT appearance in 1998, CBI appearances in 2012 through 2014 and the NCAA tournament in 2015.
 Shyatt came to Wyoming after seven seasons as an assistant at Florida and was announced as the 21st head coach of the Cowboys by Athletics Director Tom Burman on March 31, 2011.
-Entering 2014-15, Shyatt has a 148-134 overall record in his nine seasons as a head coach, including 78-50 in four seasons at Wyoming.
+Entering 2015-16, Shyatt has a 173-144 overall record in his 10 seasons as a head coach, including 103-60 in five seasons at Wyoming.